Living Laboratory

 About

-The Caraga Initiative is a comprehensive rural development project in one of the richest, most bio-diverse, untapped regions in the tropics.
-Encompassing an initial 1.2M acres united for development by the Indigenous People's Economic Union (IPEU), the Caraga Initiative is launching multi-sector businesses to produce a sustainable economy benefiting the indigenous people of the Caraga and other regions that ultimately includes 10M acres granted to the indigenous people by the Indigenous Peoples Rights Act of the Philippines.
+The Caraga Initiative is a comprehensive economic development initiative designed to launch a sustainable market-based economy in an emerging Indigenous region and one of the richest, most bio-diverse, untapped regions in the tropics.
+Encompassing several million acres united for development by the Indigenous People's Economic Union (IPEU), the Caraga Initiative is launching multi-sector businesses to produce a sustainable economy benefiting the indigenous people of the Caraga and other regions that ultimately includes 10M acres granted to the indigenous people by the Indigenous Peoples Rights Act of the Philippines.

 model

 Global Action Platform is the exclusive NGO strategic partner for the Caraga Initiative.
-In partnership with GPSS, we are working to create new global standards for comprehensive economic/environmental/social development that will directly benefit poor, land-holding indigenous people of the world.
+In partnership with Indigi, PTE, our commercial partner, we are working to create new global standards for comprehensive economic/environmental/social development that will directly benefit poor, land-holding indigenous people of the world.
 Working with Global Action Platform's alliance of universities, global businesses, and NGOs, The Caraga Initiative will integrate business development, action research, global management practices, and metrics from the Sustainable Development Goals to create models that can be replicated in other under developed regions around the world.

 Implement